 Many people who move to Peachtree City find themselves as golf cart owners for the first time.
 It's great fun to hop on the golf cart and drive it daily to do errands, take kids places or for a joy ride.
 But if you continue to drive it and ignore it, you may find yourself in the same boat as my friends, Jeff and Laura, new golf cart owners.

 One day their golf cart completely and suddenly stopped on one of the golf cart paths.
-A local golf cart dealer picked it up and without much need for troubleshooting they told my friends that they had let the battery water level get too low.
+A local golf cart dealer picked it up and without much need for troubleshooting they told my friends that they had let the batteries go dry.
 They had been using their golf cart for a year and a half and never so much as lifted the golf cart seat to check anything.
 So now these new golf cart owners check the water levels regularly and I might add compulsively.

 Here are some critical points for you to remember: